pythonguis/pyqtconfig/README.md

 Acknowledgements
 ----------------

-Thanks to @pka for starting this documentation that I had forgot about entirely.
+Thanks to [Pirmin Kalberer](https://github.com/pka) for starting this documentation that I had forgot about entirely.

 Bug reports and pull-requests are most welcome.